 Otoplasty (Ear Surgery) in Melbourne, FL

 One of the concerns treated with plastic surgery are ears that may be too large or stick out too far from the head, causing embarrassment and detracting from one’s appearance.
 Otoplasty corrects common cosmetic imperfections as well as structural problems in the ears.
-Dermatology + Plastic Surgery, led by double board-certified plastic surgeon Rebecca Novo, MD, and dermatologist Anita Saluja, MD, offers otoplasty to the residents of Melbourne, Viera, Brevard County, and nearby areas in Central Florida.
+Dermatology + Plastic Surgery, led by double board-certified plastic surgeon Rebecca Novo, MD, and board-certified dermatologist Anita Saluja, MD, offers otoplasty to the residents of Melbourne, Viera, Brevard County, and nearby areas in Central Florida.

 Who should consider Otoplasty?